Farida Yasmin (singer)

 Farida Yasmin (3 February 1940 – 8 August 2015) was a Bangladeshi playback singer.

 Early life

 Yasmin was born in Murshidabad at her maternal grandparents' house.
-Yasmin took lessons from her mother, Mouluda Khatun and from Durgaprasad Roy, and Ustad Moti Miya.
+She took lessons from her mother, Mouluda Khatun and from Durgaprasad Roy, and Ustad Moti Miya.

-In 1959 she debuted her playback singer career in the film "E Desh Tomar Amar".
+In 1959 she debuted her playback singer career in the film Ei Desh Tomar Amar.

 Personal life

 Yasmin was married to writer Qazi Anwar Hussain.
 She has four sisters – Nilufar Yasmin, Fauzia Yasmin, Nazma Yasmin, and Sabina Yasmin, all of them are notable singers.